 In 1724, an important Sanskrit musical text , ” Sangita Pardjata ” , was translated into Persian and the seal bears the name of the librarian.

 With the decline of the Mughal empire , music was maintained in the provincial courts , but not at such a lavish scale.
 An important Hindi treatise , entitled ” Sangit sar ” , was compiled by the musicians of Maharaja Pratap Simha of Jaipur at the beginning of the 19th century, while in 1813, Muhammad Reda , a noble man of Patna , composed a treatise entitled ” Naghmat i Asafi”, a work which is considered to be the beginning of modern musical theory in North India.
 Whereas in the medieval period many new rags had been introduced.
 In the ” Naghmat i Asafi” a new system based on classification in terms of scale – ” that”- was a advocated.
 This basis for the classification of ” rags” is generally accepted in the present period.

 This process of integrating musical theory and musical practice is in practice today.
-At the beginning of the 20th century great strides were made in this direction by the efforts of V.N.Bhatkhande , who was both a musician and a Sanskritic scholar.
-His theories are based on songs which he collected from a number of eminent musicians, many of whom could trace their ancestry to the Mughal court musicians.
+At the beginning of the 20th century great strides were made in this direction by the efforts of V.N.Bhatkhande , who was a Lawyer, a musician , a musicologist and a Sanskrit scholar.
+His theories and compositions are based on songs which he collected from a number of eminent musicians, many of whom could trace their ancestry to the Mughal court musicians.